AlpacaTravel/graphql-docs/topics/places/Working with the ATDW/README.md

 about Australian tourism products.

 This information becomes easily accessible to drive your place database or be integrated seemlessly into lists, itineraries and more.
+Leveraging the Alpaca API, information accessed from the ATDW will be sync'd refreshed automatically, saving you the need to write additional integrations.

 The Australian Tourism Data Warehouse, commonly shortenned to ATDW, is a private company owned by the state tourism bodies, and offers servies for Australian